70 min From Takayama

 USEFUL TIPS

 Many visitors to Kamikochi are left stunned by their first view of the valley.
 As you emerge from the forest, the valley entrance opens onto the sight of Mt.
-Yakedeake’s active volcanic peak, clouds of steam rising from its bleached summit.
+Yakedake’s active volcanic peak, clouds of steam rising from its bleached summit.
 Ahead are the calm, clear waters of Taisho Pond, formed when the mountain’s most recent eruption, in 1915, dammed the river.
 The scenery is magnificent in all seasons, but many locals believe that the contrast of lush green foliage, barren rock and snow-crusted valleys in early summer shows Kamikochi at its finest.

 Serious hikers start their ascents to the area’s highest summits from Kamikochi.
 But the majority of visitors prefer to walk the gentle trails along the Azusa River, through forests of larch, elm, and a unique member of the willow family called kesho-yanagi, or “make-up willow,” for the dusting of white powder that appears on young saplings.
 Wildflowers, butterflies and mammals—including monkeys and black bears—can be spotted in the area, and bird watchers come from far and wide to delight in its many migratory and nonmigratory species.